lunzhang1990/autoDesign/README.md

 3. The AutoDesign.ipynb is for future development if there is a robustness concern.

 4. The dat files shold include all the node type in the regualtory network the users are concerned with.

+5. For the L, U equilibrium we do not have to consider the order of thresholds, so the index returned is only for a fixed order.